nia-source/code-differently-25-q1-Nia/capstone/README.md

 * Write unit tests achieving 80% code coverage (using JaCoCo for Java or Jest for Typescript).
 * Must have a working front-end that interacts with a back-end web service to retrieve and persist data.
 * Your app must be publicly accessible.
 It is recommended that you use [Vercel](https://vercel.com) or [Fly.io](https://fly.io) to deploy your apps.
-* The system must incorporate one third-party API.
+* The system must incorporate one third-party web API.
 * Your repo must include a README with the following elements:
     * The team
     * Screenshot